 DMD patients potentially amenable to either exon 45 or exon 53 skipping in this trial are randomly assigned to receive inactive placebo during the study Two out of every three patients will receive the active study drug.

-Patients who complete the placebo-controlled part of the study will be eligible to participate in the 2-year open-label extension period.
+Patients who complete the placebo-controlled part of the study will be eligible to participate in the 1-year open-label extension period.
+After this they will also be eligible for a long term open-label extension period.
 Open-label means all patients will receive the active study drug and you and the study team will know that your son is receiving it.

 Boys with DMD who are 7 – 13 years old and can walk between 300 and 450 meters on the 6-minute walk test.